stackblitz/docs/docs/guides/codeflow/rewieving-prs-on-codeflow-ide.md

 # {{ $frontmatter.title }}

-This page walks you through reviewing PRs on Codeflow.
+This page covers reviewing PRs on Codeflow.

 ## What is Codeflow?